digitalbazaar/eslint-config-digitalbazaar/README.md

 }
 ```

-They can also be used together via [cascade configuration](https://eslint.org/docs/user-guide/configuring).
+The rules can also be used together via [cascade configuration](https://eslint.org/docs/user-guide/configuring).